 - Champagne for the wedding toasts.
 Wine is likely to be flowing freely at the tables, if it is then let the guests toast with what is already in their glasses.
 Or purchase a good Prosecco for the toast instead.
 Only the wine buffs will notice the difference and honestly who cares what they think, it’s your day.

 - Disposable cameras.
 Who doesn’t have a phone or digital camera these days?
-Even if you’re having an unplugged ceremony or unplugged wedding why bother with crappy disposable cameras and the crappy resulting pictures you get from them and have to pay to have printed?!
+Why bother with crappy disposable cameras and the crappy resulting pictures you get from them and have to pay to have printed?!

 So save yourself a packet.